 Cocktails

-Usually, if you’re looking for key lime drinks, it’s hard to find anything that’s not a dessert inspired cocktail.
+Usually, if you’re looking for key lime drinks, it’s hard to find anything that’s not a dessert-inspired cocktail.
 But by swapping out the simple syrup in classic cocktails for this key lime simple syrup, you can move past the sugary sweet beverages in a rimmed martini glass. 😛 It works especially well in rum, tequila, and vodka-based drinks!
-Of course, you can make a key lime martini, or key lime pie martini, but here are some more ideas for your syrup!

-- key lime margarita - a classic lime margarita is always a great choice, but by adding in a bit of this simple syrup in place of agave in your recipe, you’ll get an added burst of floral lime flavor!
+• key lime margarita – a classic lime margarita is always a great choice, but by adding in a bit of this simple syrup in place of agave syrup in your recipe, you’ll get an added burst of floral lime flavor!

 Non-Alcoholic Beverages